d20-Luna/Iron-Gods/Technology Guide/README.md

 You can identify the nature of a technological item with 10 minutes of testing.
 If your attempt is interrupted in any way, you must start over.
 Attempt a Engineering Lore check.
 You may instead make Crafting check at a -5 penalty.

-If you have a [zipstick^](Gear/README.md#zipstick) on hand you can expend a use to gain a +2 item bonus to your check.
+If you have a [zipstick] on hand you can expend a use to gain a +2 item bonus to your check.

 The DC of the item being identified is the same as its listed Craft DC.